 Retirement of Classic monitoring and alerting platform

-As stated earlier, older classic monitoring and alerting are retired; including the closure of related APIs, Azure portal interface, and services in it, though still in limited use for resources that do not yet support the new alerts.
-Specifically, these features will be deprecated:
+As stated earlier, older classic monitoring and alerting are retired for public cloud users.
+It includes the closure of related APIs, Azure portal interface, and services in it, though still in limited use until 31 May 2021.
+Classic alerts for Azure Government cloud and Azure China 21Vianet will retire on 29 February 2024.

 - Classic monitoring and alerts service will be retired and no longer available for creation of new alert rules.